SabFrAlphin/SabFrAlphin-project_job_skill_screener_SCRAPING/readme.md

-# Linkedin job ad webscraping
+# Berlin Tech Job Market - Linkedin job ad webscraping

 ## Objective:
 Create a dynamic web scraper, that will get job advertising data for the Berlin tech job market, stores them in a postgres SQL database.